psaikido/hugle.uk/content/prose/thesium/030-seeds.md

 Doug hoped that it would be enough.
 His life's work had gone into creating an intelligence that would be able to work with such a directive.
 There was no way of knowing if it was all a mad gamble or whether the AI would be able to do it.
 They just had no choice but to try.
-He pressed return and turned to see the cryo-vault glow blue as it booted up.
+He pressed return and went over to see the cryo-vault glow blue as it booted up.
 At least it was easier to keep his baby cool here on the moon.
 It needed to stay at around 35 Kelvin down there in that vault of qubits.